Identifying silverfish, earwigs, bristletails, firebrats and booklice

 There are several small insects that are often confused with adult silverfish.
 These are:

-3. Firebrats: They have a similar appearance to silverfish, but have longer antennae.
-They can also withstand hotter environments.
+- Firebrats: They have a similar appearance to silverfish, but have longer antennae and can withstand hotter environments.

 When any creature invades your home, it’s important to know exactly what you’re dealing with, as different insects choose distinct nesting locations, have varying dietary preferences and may (or may not) be harmful.
 Let’s delve into the specifics of these five insects so that you’re fully aware of exactly what miscreant you’re dealing with.